Meeting Time Optimization: How to Make Every Minute Count

 - 30 minute meeting rule: As we explained before, some theories state that if meetings are around 30 minutes maximum, people are quicker in making decisions.
-When you have this timing, getting started and getting the most out of meeting time becomes easier.
-Use the 30 minute rule to improve meeting productivity.

 - Learn to say no to meetings: If you have no input on a meeting or there is no value added to your presence in a meeting, say no.

 - Async by default, synchronous when really needed: Move to asynchronous work by default.
 Prioritize things that are actually important, and leave meeting time for activities that truly bring value.